amy-tabb/basic-chessboard-cali/README.md

 ## Required structure of the input directory

-An example input and output directory, where the results in the output directory were produced from this code, are included in this repository (in `TestSet`), with the names `input_dir` and `output_dir`.
+An example input and output directory, where the results in the output directory were produced from this code, are included in a companion repository [amy-tabb/chessboard-cali-testset1
+](https://github.com/amy-tabb/chessboard-cali-testset1), with the names `input_dir` and `output_dir` within the `TestSet` folder.

 `input_directory` should have two items: